Thursday, May 22

 This installment of the film series explores the impact of real estate and federal policies on urban communities.
 Inspired by Richard Rothstein’s book The Color of Law, this film focuses on Kansas City’s Highway 71 project and reveals how the city’s urban renewal efforts displaced 10,000 families.

-*Additional screening times*
+*Additional screening times* No RSVP Required.

 Saturday, May 24